 Tips for Paying off Payday Loan Debt

-To avoid getting calls from collection agencies, it’s best to pay off your payday loan if you have one.
+It’s best to pay off your payday loan to avoid getting calls from collection agencies.
 Not paying back a loan not only puts you at risk of being taken to court, but it may also have a significantly negative impact on your credit score.

 Payment history is the most influential factor that contributes to your credit score, so delinquent payments hit your score hard.
 Late or missed payments on any kind of loan have the ability to hurt your credit score for up to seven years!
 Save yourself the hassle of dealing with bad credit and do everything you can to pay your bills on time.